Disease Detection from Mouth Signals

 We recommend you read: How to whiten your teeth with coconut oil, turmeric and clay

-Disease detection from bad breathAlmost 90% of bad breath originates in the mouth and is associated with a particular type of bacteria at the back of your tongue, or gum disease.
+3. Disease detection from bad breathAlmost 90% of bad breath originates in the mouth and is associated with a particular type of bacteria.
+While this bacteria is found at the back of your tongue and at the long run causes gum disease.

 The other 10% of the time should be a concern to you, though, especially when bad breath comes on suddenly.
 It could alert you to type 2 diabetes, liver failure, or a problem with your kidneys and intestines.